Core Design Principles Behind Uplinkr

 - alerts matter more than visuals

-At the same time, the architecture is designed to be extendable.
-More features can be added without breaking the core philosophy.
+At the same time, the architecture is intended to remain extendable.
+Features can grow around the core, but they should not dilute the core principles.